dkeenan7/LyteFyba/PCB/Readme.txt

 Rotation Procedure
 ==================
 Ensure all layers are visible, except the two documentation layers and Cutouts text.
 Click in space to deselect all.
-Context menu in space and choose Clear Copper if possible.
+Context menu in space and choose Clear Copper if it's available.
 Select SG1, e.g. by clicking on one of its pads.
 Context menu on SG1 and choose Group / Select Group.
 Press R twice.
 If the above doesn't work because it no longer rotates about the origin, then